benhyland/personal-site/pages/command-line-tools.md

 	lsof -p <pid>

-`-a` use conjuntion instead of disjunction for combining multiple selection options.\
+`-a` use conjunction instead of disjunction for combining multiple selection options.\
 `-n` prevent dns lookups.\
-`-t` just display the pid.
+`-t` just display the pid.\
+`-P` display raw port numbers instead of registered purpose.

 For most use cases `lsof` requires superuser privileges as it needs to look at file handle tables for processes not owned by the current user.